-When we’re dealing with topics like digital drama, self-identify, and cyberbullying, Nearpod is especially helpful because students are more comfortable sharing answers that are personal or scary to them.
-My students don’t have to raise their hand and broadcast their answer to everybody, but they also don’t have to search for me afterwards if they need to explain something.
+When we’re dealing with topics like media literacy, digital drama, self-identify, and cyberbullying, Nearpod is especially helpful because students are more comfortable sharing answers that are personal or scary to them.
+My students don’t have to raise their hands and broadcast their answers to everybody, but they also don’t have to search for me afterward if they need to explain something.
 They can share their thoughts and feelings without feeling self-conscious.
 Some of the topics are especially sensitive because kids don’t want to seem “uncool,” admit that they were hurt, or that someone made fun of them.

 Impact on Students

 In my 5th grade class, we completed a “Power of Words” lesson, and it was interesting to see the way students reacted to cyberbullying and the difference between each class.
 I had one class last year that was a challenging group.
 In one of the Digital Citizenship lessons, students were asked to agree or disagree with the statement “sticks and stones may break your bones but words will never hurt me.”
 65% of the class thought that this was a true statement, and many of these kids had no idea the impact their words could have on others!

 “No one wanted the lesson to end.
 When it was over, many questioned “class is over already!?”
 How often does that happen as a teacher?”

 It sparked an interesting and productive conversation, and also enlightened the rest of my colleagues about the importance of being attentive and intentional regarding students’ choice of language.
 Our class discussion about the impact words can have on others hit home with many students, who realized that they have been hurt by the words of others, and then made the connection to what they were saying and posting online.
 The connections they were making between in-person and online interactions were so productive for how they treated each other moving forward.